 The Bowman Foster Ashe Society is named for the founding president of the University, who was both an educator and an acclaimed attorney.
 President Ashe guided the early University of Miami through the difficult days of the Great Depression to the booming '50s, when the student population exceeded 10,000 and the University's initial educational programs had blossomed into a comprehensive spectrum, including Florida's first School of Medicine.

 The Bowman Foster Ashe Society recognizes individuals, families, corporations, foundations and organizations with total commitments to the University of $500,000 and above.
-Individual members of the society are recognized by a pewter medallion suspended from a white ribbon.

 The Ibis Society

 The Ibis Society is named for the University of Miami's mascot, the Ibis – an ancient symbol of enlightenment.
 Early Egyptians used the Ibis as a symbol of wisdom, and the modern White Ibis is native to South Florida.

 The Ibis Society honors those whose total commitment to the University has reached at least $250,000.

 The Society of University Founders

 The Society of University Founders is the oldest recognized donor society at the University of Miami, beginning with 140 charter members in 1966.
 The category of Grand Founder was added in 1983.